 We often hear that there is a lot of discrimination on the basis of gender in Kashmir.
 Do you think that under the larger issue of self-determination, the rights of women have not been discussed?

 It’s actually unfortunate to even answer these kinds of discourses because what was happening in Afghanistan was a massive militarized occupation of United States.
 And they wanted to make the world believe that it’s a feminist occupation because these people wanted to protect the lives of Afghan women.
-They actually harm the Afghan women more than anyone else.
+They actually harmed the Afghan women more than anyone else.

 If you see the social indicators of Kashmir, the percentage of women working in government sector, you will be surprised.
-And the people who are raising this issue against Kashmir would be shocked to hear that the number of women working in the government sector is far bigger than anywhere in other Indian states.
+And the people who are raising this issue against Kashmir would be shocked to hear that the number of women working in the government sector in Kashmir is far bigger than anywhere in other Indian states.

 Women are weakest in India if you compare it to rest of the world.
 The problem is when the question comes from India – that they’re concerned about Kashmiri women, people get irritated.
 Because our situation of women is far better, it’s not even comparable to India.
 We don’t even want to compare ourselves to India.